Guidelines & Policies

 Reproduction & Publication Policy

-Special Collections & University Archives (SCUA) welcomes researchers to use materials within its collections.
-This policy contains the guidelines for requesting reproductions and/or publication of material held by the SCUA.
+Archives & Special Collections (ASC) welcomes researchers to use materials within its collections.
+This policy contains the guidelines for requesting reproductions and/or publication of material held by the ASC.

 Guidelines Regarding Reproductions